nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 ## Sampling Frequency analysis

 To compute our **environmental variable** we tried different approaches:
-- Constant Sampling
+- Constant Sampling :
-- -  In this case obviously we got the more accurate results but our lifetime cycle goes down to a few weeks, and the battery goes down very fast!
+- -  It's the simplest one.
+In this case obviously we got the more accurate results but our lifetime cycle goes down to a few weeks, and the battery goes down very fast!
+Moreover, continuous sensing does not make much sense in our case, for example if we put our devices on a isolated street, the clamping of the output value it will be ever the same, so it doesn't make sense.
 - Defined Sampling time
 - - To do this we studied some real life cases: how much time a person need to pass through a distance of 20 meters?(the distance that our PIR can cover at a given distance with an angle of 110 degree) so we switched to a Sampling time of 7 seconds, constant, alternating 7 seconds of sleep and some milliseconds of running mode for the whole night.
-Clearly the power consumption was much better but not enough again
+Clearly the power consumption was much better.
+Even in this case is not a very efficent solution because if we put a defined sampling time it could happen that the "off" period coincides with the moment in which a person walks in front of the device so the output of devices not changes but actually the road could be safer than first.
 - Variable Sampling Time(No ML):
 - - At this point we figured out that the variables that we measure don't change rapidly,so,why sample every 7 seconds without any reason?
 There are a lot of possible ways here,and we are still triying some of them to understand what fit better for our purpose.
+On of the idea is to use an very simple internal algorithm that store an aux variable for the last output, and compare it with other small parameters like a counter of the same hit output results.

-### PIR
+### PIR Accuracy
 The approaches that we tested more and seems more interesting are two:
 - Pir Counter
 - - In this approach the PIR Scan every 10 seconds to be accurate but in this case if he detects someone his thread initialize a counter that will stop the scanning time: this because we **DONT WANT TO COUNT HOW MANY PEOPLE passing through but we want to measure IF A SPECIFIC ROAD IS CROWDED OR NOT,** in principle we chosed the wrong approach cause of the accuracy of the testing,we don’t expect to detect all of the person,but THE TIME THAT “intercor” BETWEEN THE TWO EVENTS!